evidence-dev/evidence/sites/docs/pages/build-your-first-dashboard.md

 This is a new page in Evidence.
 ```

-Head back to Evidence in your browser.
-You should see your new page in the sidebar.
-If not, refresh:
+Refresh Evidence in your browser.
+You should see your new page in the sidebar:

 ![New page in Evidence](/img/getting-started/new_page.png)

 ### 3. Write Markdown
 Make some more changes to the page.
 You'll see them reflected "live" in the browser, immediately after saving.
 There is no need to restart the server.

-This is called **hot reloading**, and it allows you to see your changes in real-time.
+This is called **hot reloading**, and it allows you to see your changes in real-time as you are building your page.

 Evidence pages are `.md` files, and are written in a popular language called Markdown.
 You can learn more about Markdown [here](https://docs.evidence.dev/reference/markdown/).